Alan Reece: Education and career

 While still a lecturer he founded Soil Machine Dynamics Ltd in 1971.
 He applied soil mechanics to the design of earth-moving equipment.
 In the 1970s and 1980s large numbers of undersea cables were being laid but many were being damaged by trawler dragnets.
 Dr Reece found a way of burying cables under the seabed with a giant plough, which increased the reliability of international telephone calls and cut the cost of laying cables.

-He was visiting scientist to the US Army Tank Automotive Centre, Detroit from 1962–63; Editor of the Journal of Terramechanics from 1963–73; and Founder Member and first President of the International Society for Terrain Vehicle Systems, 1964–67.
-He was Lecturer in the Strategic Leadership Programme, Templeton College, Oxford, 1984–92.
-He was awarded an honorary doctorate by the University of Newcastle upon Tyne in 2006 and given a Lifetime Achievement Award, by the Entrepreneurs’ Forum in 2009.
-He was ranked in fifth place in Management Today’s Top 100 Entrepreneurs for 2011.
+He was visiting scientist to the US Army Tank Automotive Centre, Detroit from 1962 to 1963; editor of the Journal of Terramechanics from 1963 to 1973; and founder member and first president of the International Society for Terrain Vehicle Systems, 1964–67.
+He was lecturer in the Strategic Leadership Programme, Templeton College, Oxford, 1984–92.
+He was awarded an honorary doctorate by the University of Newcastle upon Tyne in 2006 and given a lifetime achievement award, by the Entrepreneurs' Forum in 2009.
+He was ranked in fifth place in Management Today's Top 100 Entrepreneurs for 2011.

 He established the Reece Foundation in 2007 to channel company profits to good causes.
 In 2011 he was ranked third in the Sunday Times Giving List, with donations of over £20m.
 He was the biggest single donor to Cambridge University's Institute for Manufacturing in 2009, whose new research building is named in his honour.

 He died on 31 December 2012.
 Obituaries were published in the Guardian, the Daily Telegraph and The Times.